 What if artificial intelligence was the nurturing humus that the publishing industry and blogs need to bloom again?
 What if the future of blogging was in the virtual hands of an army of machines that can work together with professional writers to build and spread knowledge?
 This is the story of Sam Isma, founder and publisher of the online design magazine FREEYORK, which publishes 25-30 articles a week employing just two editors.
 How do they do this?
-Let’s look closer to understand Sam’s visionary model.
+Let’s look closer to understand Sam’s visionary model and find out more about this SEO case study.

 A.I. is a mindset.